METALS-Copper higher as wage talks start at world's largest mine

 POSITIONING: Positioning by speculative investors in LME copper was largely neutral, brokers at Marex Spectron said.

-SPREAD: The premium of three month copper over the cash contract MCU0-3 last week fell to $7.25, the lowest since March 2017, signalling tighter supply.
+SPREAD: The premium of three month copper over the cash contract MCU0-3 has fallen to $5, the lowest since March 2017, signalling tighter supply.

 “The spreads tightening is ... likely related to jitters about (the) potential union negotiation in Chile,” a trader said.
-On Monday the premium had expanded to $13,75.

 PERU COPPER MINE: China’s Chinalco said it had begun a $1.3 billion expansion of its Toromocho mine in Peru which it said would raise copper output by 45 percent by 2020.
 China’s official Xinhua news agency said Chinalco aimed to bring annual refined copper output to 300,000 tonnes.

 DOLLAR: Industrial metals received some support as a six-week rally in the dollar appeared to stall.
+A stronger dollar makes metals more expensive for buyers with other currencies.

 CHINA DEMAND: China’s economic growth could slow to around 4.5 percent over the medium term, Fitch Ratings said, adding that it expected oil and metal prices to fall 5 to 10 percent from its baseline scenario because China is such a large consumer.

-Additional reporting by Melanie Burton.
-Editing by Jane Merriman
+Additional reporting by Melanie Burton; editing by Jane Merriman and Jason Neely